The swiss army knife of sound editing

 - Preserves metadata (artist, song title, album cover, etc) even across formats, provided that the format supports metadata.

-- Full support for both Audio Unit and VST audio Plug-Ins means that the functionality of Amadeus Pro can be extended and tailored to suit your particular requirements perfectly.
+- Full support for both Audio Unit Plug-Ins means that the functionality of Amadeus Pro can be extended and tailored to suit your particular requirements perfectly.

 - The most commonly used effects (multiband graphic equalizers, volume normalization, fade in/out, echo, speed and pitch change, etc) are built into the program and therefore benefit from a nice MacOS X - like user interface.

 - Amadeus Pro allows you to maintain a list of favorite actions, so that your commonly used tasks are always only one mouse click away.

 - Create high quality sonograms or spectrum analyses for professional or amateur use.